zifeo/artificial-neural-networks/README.md

 ## CPU version

-Once Docker is installed, open a shell (Terminal on Mac and Linux, Command Prompt on Windows) and test your setup.
+Once Docker is installed and running, open a shell (Terminal on Mac and Linux, Command Prompt on Windows) and test your setup with:

 ```shell
 docker run --rm zifeo/artificial-neural-networks:cpu python3 -c 'import keras; print(keras.__version__)'